james-gould/NetAspireEventDrivenSample/README.md

 }
 ```

-You will also need to have a container host running, either [Docker Desktop](https://www.docker.com/products/docker-desktop/) or [Podman](https://podman.io/)
+You will also need to have a container host running, either [Docker Desktop](https://www.docker.com/products/docker-desktop/) or [Podman](https://podman.io/).

+Run `createMigrations.ps1` to create an initial snapshot of the `ProjectBase.Data.DbContext` - this is required on first launch!

 # Launch